joydepdhar/joydepdhar/README.md

 - 💡 Problem-solver and systems thinker
 - 🌍 Open to remote opportunities
 - ☕ Fueled by coffee and curiosity
-- 🧠 Believer in lifelong learning & clean code
+- 🧠 Believer in lifelong learning & clean code & want to be a stand-up comedian.

 ---